 Medical Coding and Billing - Certificate

 The Medical Coding and Billing certificate prepares students for rewarding career opportunities in the fields of Health Information Management and Healthcare Professional Services.
 Because medicine is not always an exact science, codes were developed to identify all reasons for seeking healthcare.
 The code numbers are detailed in order to accurately describe the diagnoses and the procedures performed to test or correct these diagnoses.
 Students in HGTC's Medical Coding and Billing certificate program receive in-depth instruction on medical record coding and billing practices in the professional, facility, and payer healthcare industry.
 Hands-on coding practice takes place in classroom/lab settings and healthcare facilities.
-Courses are available online and on-site.
+Courses are only available online.

 For more information, contact: